the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.63 Expeditions and Events in Adventurous Country or Onboard Craft
 ------------------------------------------------------------------------
 a.
 All expeditions within the United Kingdom are covered by this Rule.
-Prior notification to relevant Commissioners of expeditions involving nights away must be given as described in `Rule 9.57l <https://www.scouts.org.uk/por/9-activities/#9.57>`__.
+Prior notification to relevant Commissioners of expeditions involving nights away must be given as described in :rule:`9.57(l)`.

 b.
 Some events will require the leader to hold an appropriate Adventurous Activity Permit.
 (Terrain One and above or on board watercraft).
 There is no additional requirement to gain a Nights Away Permit if the Activity Permit included an assessment of the skills needed to supervise camping or other residential experiences.